rmuit/copernica-api/README.md

 // collection, it is recommended to call the dedicated API endpoint instead.
 ```

-### Error handling (is imperfect)
+### Error handling

-If CopernicaRestClient methods receive an invalid or unrecognized response /
+If RestClient methods receive an invalid or unrecognized response / fail to
-fail to get any response from the API, they throw an exception.
-Callers can
+get any response from the API, they throw an exception.
+Callers can influence
-influence this behavior and make the class method just return the response
+this behavior and make the class method just return the response instead.
-instead.
 Things to know:

 - The behavior can be influenced globally by setting certain types of errors
   to 'suppress' (i.e. not throw exceptions for), using